enzococca/CreateImageList/Writerside/topics/starter-topic.md

-# Documentazione
+# Documentation

-## Scopo
+## Purpose

-Questo programma ha lo scopo di estrarre i metadati e i dati EXIF da immagini JPEG in una cartella, salvare anteprime delle immagini, e creare un report Excel con varie informazioni estratte come posizione GPS, data/ora, orientamento, cartella, ecc.
+This program aims to extract metadata and EXIF data from JPEG images in a folder, save image previews, and create an Excel report with various extracted information such as GPS location, date/time, orientation, folder, etc.

-Inoltre permette di esportare i dati con geolocalizzazione in formato vettoriale GeoJSON e Shapefile.
+It also allows you to export data with geolocation in GeoJSON and Shapefile vector format.

-## Funzionalità principali
+## Main features

-- Interfaccia grafica Tkinter per selezionare cartelle e file e visualizzare lo stato
+- Tkinter graphical interface for selecting folders and files and viewing status
-- Elaborazione ricorsiva di tutte le immagini JPEG in una cartella
+- Recursive processing of all JPEG images in a folder
-- Lettura metadati EXIF con la libreria piexif
+- Reading EXIF metadata with the piexif library
-- Estrazione coordinate GPS e conversione in decimali
+- GPS coordinate extraction and conversion to decimals
-- Salvataggio anteprima ridimensionata delle immagini
+- Saving resized preview of images
-- Creazione report Excel con vari campi estratti dai metadati
+- Excel report creation with various fields extracted from metadata
-- Esportazione dati con geolocalizzazione in GeoJSON e Shapefile
+- Exporting data with geolocation to GeoJSON and Shapefile
-- Tracciamento file già processati per evitare duplicati
+- Tracking already processed files to avoid duplicates
 ## Spiegazione del codice

 ### Import librerie

-Inizialmente vengono importati i moduli e le librerie Python necessarie per le diverse funzionalità del programma:
+Initially, the Python modules and libraries needed for the various program features are imported:

-- os, openpyxl - per gestione file e creazione Excel
+- os, openpyxl - for file management and Excel creation
-- tkinter, ttk - per interfaccia grafica
+- tkinter, ttk - for graphical interface
-- piexif - per estrarre metadati EXIF
+- piexif - for extracting EXIF metadata
-- PIL, ImageTk - per manipolazione immagini
+- PIL, ImageTk - for image manipulation
-- geopandas, shapely - per creazione GeoJSON e Shapefile
+- geopandas, shapely - for GeoJSON and Shapefile creation
-- altri moduli di utilità come time, json, ecc.
+- other utility modules such as time, json, etc.

-### Funzioni di utilità
+### Utility functions

-Sono definite alcune funzioni di utilità generiche:
+Some generic utility functions are defined:

--  show_error_in_listbox  e  show_in_listbox : per mostrare messaggi di errore e log nella listbox dell'interfaccia
+- show_error_in_listbox and show_in_listbox : to show error and log messages in the interface listbox
--  load_processed_files  e  save_processed_files : caricano e salvano la lista dei file già processati in formato JSON per evitare duplicati
+- load_processed_files and save_processed_files : load and save the list of already processed files in JSON format to avoid duplicates

-### Interfaccia grafica
+### Graphical interface

-La funzione  create_widgets  crea gli elementi base dell'interfaccia Tkinter:
+The create_widgets function creates the basic elements of the Tkinter interface:

--  tree : Treeview per mostrare la struttura delle directory
+- tree : Treeview to show the directory structure
--  image_label : Label per mostrare l'anteprima delle immagini
+- image_label : Label to show preview of images
--  listbox : Listbox per log e messaggi di errore
+- listbox : Listbox for logs and error messages

-Vengono anche definite le funzioni  on_item_double_click  per aprire l'anteprima ingrandita al doppio click su un'immagine, e  populate_tree  per popolare ricorsivamente la struttura ad albero delle directory.
+Also defined are the functions on_item_double_click to open the enlarged preview when an image is double-clicked, and populate_tree to recursively populate the directory tree structure.

-La funzione  main  crea la finestra principale, i menu, la barra di progressione e gli altri elementi dell'interfaccia.
+The main function creates the main window, menus, progress bar, and other interface elements.

-### Elaborazione immagini
+### Image processing

-Il cuore del programma è la funzione  process_images  che viene chiamata dal pulsante "Start" e processa ricorsivamente tutte le immagini JPEG in una cartella.
+The heart of the program is the process_images function, which is called by the "Start" button and recursively processes all JPEG images in a folder.

-Per ogni immagine vengono svolte le seguenti operazioni:
+The following operations are performed for each image:

-- Lettura metadati EXIF con get_exif_data
+- Reading EXIF metadata with get_exif_data
-- Estrazione coordinate GPS con  get_coordinates
+- Extracting GPS coordinates with get_coordinates
-- Conversione orientamento fotocamera in direzione cardinale con  degrees_to_direction
+- Converting camera orientation to cardinal direction with degrees_to_direction
-- Salvataggio anteprima ridimensionata dell'immagine
+- Saving resized preview of the image
-- Scrittura di una riga nel foglio Excel con vari campi estratti dai metadati
+- Writing a row to Excel sheet with various fields extracted from metadata
-- Esportazione dati con geolocalizzazione in GeoJSON e Shapefile
+- Exporting data with geolocation to GeoJSON and Shapefile
-- Tracciamento file processati per evitare duplicati
+- Tracking processed files to avoid duplicates

-Vengono gestiti opportunamente errori e condizioni eccezionali.
+Errors and exceptional conditions are handled appropriately.

-La funzione aggiorna anche la barra di progressione e le label con il tempo stimato e file rimanenti.
+The function also updates the progress bar and labels with estimated time and remaining files.

-### Esportazione dati
+### Data export.

-I dati con geolocalizzazione vengono esportati in GeoJSON e Shapefile tramite le funzioni  save_geojson  e  save_shapefile .
+Data with geolocation are exported to GeoJSON and Shapefile using the save_geojson and save_shapefile functions .

-Viene creato un GeoDataFrame con la libreria Geopandas e salvato nei formati vettoriali richiesti.
+A GeoDataFrame is created with the Geopandas library and saved in the required vector formats.

-### Conclusioni
+### Conclusions.

-Il programma fornisce un flusso completo per estrarre metadati e geolocalizzazione da immagini JPEG e generare un report con questi dati in Excel.
-L'interfaccia Tkinter permette un utilizzo interattivo e visualizzazione dello stato di avanzamento.
+The program provides a complete flow to extract metadata and geolocation from JPEG images and generate a report with this data in Excel.
+The Tkinter interface allows interactive use and visualization of progress.

-La documentazione del codice spiega in dettaglio il funzionamento e la struttura modulare con chiara separazione di responsabilità.
-Sono stati applicati buoni principi di programmazione come gestione errori, evitare duplicazione di codice, commenti, ecc.
+The code documentation explains in detail the operation and modular structure with clear separation of responsibilities.
+Good programming principles such as error handling, avoidance of code duplication, comments, etc. have been applied.

-Il programma può essere esteso aggiungendo nuove funzionalità di elaborazione delle immagini o esportazione dati.
-La struttura ad oggetti e modulare facilita il mantenimento e l'evoluzione nel tempo.
+The program can be extended by adding new features of image processing or data export.
+The object-oriented and modular structure facilitates maintenance and evolution over time.